-- Be currently enrolled at any North Georgia Technical College campus with an occupational major in a diploma, degree, or certificate program. - Have an acceptable attendance record as determined by the North Georgia Technical College attendance policy. - Be in acceptable standing with North Georgia Technical College in the area of discipline.
+- Be currently enrolled at any North Georgia Technical College campus with an occupational major in a diploma, degree, or certificate program.
+High school students enrolled in Dual, Joint, ACCEL or MOWR programs are not eligible to reside in Bryant Hall. - Have an acceptable attendance record as determined by the North Georgia Technical College attendance procedure. - Be in acceptable standing with North Georgia Technical College in the area of discipline.
 Probationary status may cause residence privileges to be revoked.
 Eviction from Bryant Hall is mandatory upon disciplinary suspension from the college. - Continue to make satisfactory progress toward completion of diploma, degree, or certificate program. - Be in good standing with the North Georgia Technical College Cashier's Office with regard to payment of all required fees.